Inflation is a lurking but serious danger that can destroy your ability to live well in retirement.

 And like aging, you don’t see the depletion of your money from one day to the next, but you sure see it over a few years.

 Then time travel five years.
-You take that same $200 to the grocery store.
-Only now, you can only buy 90% of what you could buy just 5 years prior due to inflation based on the recent historical rate of inflation of 2%.
-(Using older data, it’s even higher than 2%!)
+You take that same $200 to the grocery store, only now, you can only buy 90% of what you could buy just 5 years prior due to inflation based on the recent historical rate of inflation of 2%.
+And using older past inflation data, it’s even higher than 2% a year!

 How Inflation Will Affect Your Retirement

 Inflation is especially important in retirement planning for several reasons.